 - Tobii Pro Glasses 2 wearable eye tracker

 Lab users have to be acquainted with lab protocols and technology.

-For support please visit the technical support website.
+For support please visit the SOLO Research and Lab Support website.